lainio/err2/README.md

 means that the call stack is processed before output.
 That means that stack trace starts from where the actual error/panic is occurred, not where the error is caught.
 You don't need to search for the line where the pointer was nil or received an error.
-That line is in the first one you are see:
+That line is in the first one you are seeing:

 ```console
 ---